-The Gifted Math Program is an enrichment program for students in grades 7-12 at the State University of New York at Buffalo.
-Students commute to the university twice weekly to study an enriched and accelerated program of mathematics in grades 7 – 10, and university level courses in discrete mathematics and calculus in grades 11 and 12.
+The Gifted Math Program is an enrichment program for students in grades seven through 12 at the State University of New York at Buffalo.
+Students commute to the University twice weekly to study an enriched and accelerated program of mathematics in grades seven through 10, and university level courses in discrete mathematics and calculus in grades 11 and 12.
 They can accumulate a total of 22 semester hours of university credit for successful participation.

 Since 1992, The Center has been providing this opportunity for young people to explore their interests.
 Students select from many courses that take place in Bowling Green, on the campus of Western Kentucky University and also in Owensboro, on the campus of Owensboro Community and Technical College.
 Classes range from science and mathematics to Spanish, puppetry, poetry and making web pages.